Case study: Poonam Shah, Paediatrics

 When I started the course I had a mindset that pregnant and postpartum patients would be my main interest, however I found there was so much more to the course than I had anticipated.
 The course opened my eyes to modalities within Osteopathy that I hadn't even considered and was so broad that I felt confident after graduation that I could treat a wide variety of patients.
 Whilst I have pursued women's health post-graduation, and started a business with a colleague I graduated with, I have also pursued other interests that were introduced to me during my time at uni, including western medical acupuncture and management of complex chronic pain presentations.

-This career change for me has given me a freedom to choose when and how I work that I have never had before, and the breadth of the degree at the ESO has given me a footing to follow my interests through CPD later on.
+This career change for me has given me a freedom to choose when and how I work that I have never had before, and the breadth of the degree has given me a footing to follow my interests through CPD later on.
 For me the lifelong learning opportunity taking this degree has given me is a huge source of career satisfaction."

 Case study: Claire Piper, Osteopath & Clinic Tutor